dapperlabs/studio-platform-smart-contracts/README.md

 ### Sets
 Sets are categories.
 Sets have a unique name.
 An Edition must have a SetID to be created.
-Sets do not close and cannot be retired.
+Sets can be locked which makes it impossible to make new Editions from them.
 Sets contain a dictionary of all the SetID/PlayID combinations that exist within an Edition.
 This is checked everytime a new Edition is created to ensure they are unique.

 **On Chain Fields**